Archtec-io/archtec/climate_api/README.md

 Running this mod on Minetest 5.1.2 or earlier versions will automatically disable this feature.

 ### Environment
-- ``Global base temperature`` (default 0):
-This value will be added to all biome's base temperatures before applying random modifiers.
-Every unit here will increase the global base heat by one degree Fahrenheit.
-Negative values will cool down global base heat respectively.
-- ``Global base humidity`` (default 0):
-This value will be added to all biome's base humidity before applying random modifiers.
-Every unit here will increase the global base humidity by one percent.
-Negative values will dry up global base humidity respectively.
 - ``Time rate of weather changes`` (default 1.0):
 This value regulates how quickly environment factors like heat, humidity and wind are changing.
 A value of 2 will double the speed at which weather presets change.